RobDickinson/my-kudu-setup/README.md

 # my-kudu-setup
-Using Ubuntu and CLion for Kudu development
+Using CLion on Ubuntu for Kudu development

 ## Getting Started